GOUTHAMPEDDI/recipe/README.md

 * **Repository** - Here database is stored, for which I have used arrayList.
 In the database layer, CRUD operations are performed.
 * **Service** -The business layer handles all the business logic.
 It consists of service classes and uses services provided by data access layers.
 * **Model** - Here the classes recipe, user, authentication token, comment is defined and the mappings were given to them accordingly.
+1. The user at client side sends a request to the application through the API endpoints.
+2. The API receives the request and sends it to the appropriate controller method.
+3. The controller method makes a call to the method in service class.
+4. The method in service class builds logic and retrieves or modifies data from the database, which is in turn given to controller class
+5. The controller method returns a response to the API.
+6. The API sends the response back to the user.

 >## Data Structure used in my project
 In our project [List](https://www.geeksforgeeks.org/internal-working-of-list-in-java/) and the methods involved with List, like add method for posting new Recipe, remove method for deleting a Recipe, and linear search function for searching a user in Java by specific userId.
 >## Project Summary